RLOCKLEAR1/graphiq-search-plugin/README.md

 When a visualizations is selected, our plugin will pass an embed code back to you, which can then be inserted into your post

-The code below demonstrates the minimum amount of code required to achieve integration of the plugin as shown above.
-We suggest looking through some of the more detailed examples later in this document to see detailed examples of how to integrate with popular CMS editors and a full list of plugin options.
+The snippet below demonstrates the minimum amount of code required to achieve integration of the plugin as shown above.
+We suggest looking through some of the more detailed examples later in this document to see how the plugin can be integrated with popular CMS editors, as well as a full list of plugin options.

 ```js
 var graphiqSearch = new GraphiqSearch({